andrewdalpino/SuperCool/README.md

 ## Pretraining

 The first stage of training involves optimizing the regularized reconstruction loss.
 To start training with the default settings, add your training and testing images to the `./dataset/train` and `./dataset/test` folders respectively and call the pretraining script like in the example below.
+If you are looking for good training sets to start with we recommend the `DIV2K`, `Flicker2K`, and/or Outdoor Scene Train/Test (`OST`) datasets.

 ```
 python pretrain.py